-A Behaviour Support Plan will apply to students exhibiting substantial and regular barriers to regulating their own behaviour and relationships with others which interfere with their own learning or that of others.
+Tier three behaviour support is led by the Year Leader through a Behaviour Support Plan.
+This will apply to students exhibiting substantial and regular barriers to regulating their own behaviour and relationships with others which interfere with their own learning or that of others.
 A range of strategies, involving internal measures will be considered, actioned and reviewed as necessary.

-Students who are already identified on the SEND register should have targets that reflect their Educational Healthcare Plan.
+Students who are already identified on the SEND register will have targets that reflect their Educational Healthcare Plan.